Fanconi Anemia in Children

 Treatment of Fanconi anemia may

-require many different medical specialists.
-Your child will get treatment based on
+need many different medical specialists.
+Your child will get treatment based on their

 symptoms.
 Stem cell transplants offer the only cure for Fanconi anemia.
 Treatment